nbarrett/oscillation/README.md

 Over Christmas period of 2023, I decided to create a digital version of the game as a tribute to my father and to see if I could overcome the limitations that Waddingtons had identified.

 ## Game Demo
 There's a demo of the game so far running at https://oscillation.fly.dev/.
 Note that the game is still in development and is not yet complete, so please don't expect all features in the instructions to be found!

+## Project Documentation

+- **[Release Notes](docs/RELEASE-NOTES.md)** — Full development summary broken down by week and contributor
+- **[Codebase Evolution Stats](https://oscillation.fly.dev/codebase-evolution-stats.html)** — Interactive dashboard showing project growth, architecture metrics, and tech stack migration
+- **[Contributor Sync Guide](docs/CONTRIBUTOR-SYNC.md)** — Instructions for syncing after history rewrites and ensuring git hooks are enabled

 ## Pictures of the prototype game being played
 ### Guy and Lynds play in 2020